astronomer/docs/learn/airflow-dbt.md

 - Run dbt projects using [Airflow connections](connections.md) instead of dbt profiles.
 You can store all your connections in one place, directly within Airflow or by using a [secrets backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/secrets-backend/index.html).
 - Leverage native support for installing and running dbt in a virtual environment to avoid dependency conflicts with Airflow.

-With Astro, you get all the benefits above without having to modify your Airflow environment or create connections.
+With Astro, you get all the above benefits without having to modify your Airflow environment or create connections.
 You can deploy directly from a dbt project using the Astro CLI.
+For more information, see [Deploy dbt projects to Astro](https://www.astronomer.io/docs/astro/deploy-dbt-project).

 ## Time to complete